Blosc/c-blosc2/plugins/codecs/zfp/README.md

 Plugin motivation
 --------------------

-A lossy codec like ZFP allows for much better compression ratios at the expense of loosing some precision in floating point data.
+A lossy codec like ZFP allows for much better compression ratios at the expense of losing some precision in floating point data.
 For a discussion on how it works and specially, how it performs, see our blog at: https://www.blosc.org/posts/support-lossy-zfp/.

 Plugin usage
 -------------------